mp-83/ProQuiz/README.md

 A match can be stopped and resumed.

+Currently the *play* interface consists of three methods:

+- `start`: start the match
+- `next`: move to the next question
+- `react`: answer the current question
+- there is also the `previous` which is not used at the moment

 #### Hash or Code

 A match can be alternatively identified by its `hash` or its numeric `code`.
 The two options where thought to offer different ways to identify a match.
 These logs clearly show that the difference is merely the starting url.